Qballjos/portainer_templates/README.md

  - Readarr (Added Config, after reviewing docker setup notes)

-  Further to the above, Catagory Placement work will be on-going...Some images will also be updated.
+  Further to the above, Catagory Placement work will be on-going...Some images will also be updated, and the code formatting will be adjusted for cleanliness...
+I feel tired already... hahaha

 # New Ubuntu Server Setup Instructions - Prep